Confidential theses and projects

 Departmental Programme Coordinators

-MSc in Economics and Business Administration, MSc in Business Administration, Accounting and Auditing, and Business Economics with supplementary subject/MSoc.
+MSc in Economics and Business Administration, MSc in Business Administration and Auditing, and MSc in Business Administration with supplementary subject/Soc:

-• Lars Esbjerg: MSc in Economics and Business Administration and Business Economics with supplementary subject/MSoc
+• Lars Esbjerg: MSc in Economics and Business Administration, and MSc in Business Administration with supplementary subject/Soc

-• Frank Thinggard: MSc in Business Administration, Accounting and Auditing
+• Frank Thinggard: MSc in Business Administration and Auditing

-BSc in Economics and Business Administration/Business Economics with supplementary subject
+BSc in Economics and Business Administration/Business Administration with supplementary subject: